bclinkinbeard/Georgia/report.md

 where the student currently is relative to students with the same starting point.
 This is exactly what the [Georgia Model of Student Growth](http://www.gadoe.org/Curriculum-Instruction-and-Assessment/Assessment/Pages/Georgia-Student-Growth-Model.aspx) does by looking at all students across the state that share the same achievement history as the student in the given grade and content area.
-Each student receives a _student growth percentile_ indicating how remarkable their progress is relative to their academic peers: those students with the same achievement history.
+Each student receives a _student growth percentile (SGP)_ indicating how remarkable their progress is relative to their academic peers: those students with the same achievement history.

 <iframe